Carers Support For Mental Health - Surewise

 Benefits

-Many unpaid carers are not aware of their entitlement to “carer’s allowance”- a benefit of up to £69.70 (correct as of May 2022)
+Many unpaid carers are not aware of their entitlement to “carer’s allowance”- a benefit of up to £81.90 a week (correct as of September 2024)

 Carer’s Allowance is available to people who spend 35 or more hours a week providing care to someone with a disability.
 Even if you don’t necessarily consider yourself a ‘carer’ you may meet their criteria- in fact, estimates say up to half a million people could be missing out on their entitlement here.

-Go here to check your eligibility and make a claim for carer’s allowance.
+Go here to check your eligibility and make a claim for a carer’s allowance.

 Other benefits you may be entitled to include: